 By taking Affordable Health Care away from some 20 million previously uninsured Americans, part of that funding might be used to finance the tax cuts.
 But again, the people at the lower-end suffer, as they must decide between going without health care again, or paying-up for it, if they have a serious illness.
-So once again, taking money away from the Consumers, slows–rather than boosts–the economy!
+This mens that taking money away from the Consumers, slows–rather than boosts–the economy!

 The amounts deducted from the annual Income Tax return—Exemptions for the number of dependents and the Standard Deduction—might be frozen, or not adequately adjusted for inflation.
-Aside from that, the trump Treasury staff, if one ever arrives in place, will just take a little bit from here and there to fill the gap.
+Aside from that, the trump Treasury staff, if one ever arrives in place, will just take a little slice from here and there to fill the gap.
 Once the smoke from the Tax Cut Scam has blown over, I expect that we will see the National Debt creep up, as well.